BofA Has 6 (Six!) Brand Heritage Museums

-BofA calls them Heritage Centers.
-One of them can be found here, online.
-It includes an interactive time line.
-The others are located in out there, in the real world: San Francisco, Charlotte, Boston, Los Angeles and Wilmington.
+BofA calls them Heritage Centers, including San Francisco, Charlotte, Boston, Los Angeles and Wilmington.
 A BofA facility in each these five cities is home to a gorgeous, professionally-produced “interactive museum.”
 The first one opened in Charlotte in January, 2006.

 The bank says it created its Heritage Centers so people could “experience our story firsthand through artifacts, documents, illustrations and video.”
 The Heritage Centers dwell on BofA’s role in the development of industries, infrastructure and various public works projects.
 Each installation features around 150 artifacts.